MarkSherstan/Meal-Planning/README.md

 macOS comes preinstalled with python and some basic packages and modules.
 To use the automated meal planner some additional packages and updates must be installed.
 Complete the following:

 * Install [python3](https://www.python.org/downloads/)
-* Press "command" and "space bar" at the same time and type "Terminal" (without the quotes) then enter:
+* Press "command" and "space bar" at the same time and type "Terminal" (without the quotes) and open the terminal app.
+In the terminal window enter:

 ```
 pip3 install pandas